NSERC Undergraduate Student Research Award (USRA)

 Research Admin Offices:

-- NSERC’s contribution is paid directly to the host institution and is included in the salary that you receive.
+· NSERC’s contribution is paid directly to the host institution and is included in the salary that you receive.

-NSERC will not reimburse the university for any period during which you worked part time.
-No payment will be approved for any vacation leave you take during tenure of the award.
+NSERC will not reimburse the institution for any period during which you worked part time.
+No payment will be approved for any vacation leave you take during tenure of the award

 - Health Sciences